frederic-perez/AmE-dictionary/data/dictionary.md

 __frumpy__
 __FT__ _Sports_ Full-time.
 __fuchsia__ _n_ :two::pencil2::hammer:
+__fuck a duck__ _idiom_ _slang_ Exclaiming _fuck a duck_ conveys surprise, frustration, anger, or other such heightened emotions.
+Telling someone to _go fuck a duck_ is a more colorful way of telling them to go screw themselves.
 __fucking A__ :two::hammer:
 __fucko__ _n_ A jackass, dumbshit sort of person, who although tries to be smart about things ends up with their head up their ass.
 __fuddy-duddy__